-Although the absolute temperature values at Lauder (inland) and Invercargill (coastal) are likely quite different, the temperature anomalies with respect to their respective diurnal cycles are correlated.
-For a maximum time difference between the Lauder and Invercargill radiosonde launch of 1.5 hours, the correlation of the anomalies is between R = 0.69 and R = 0.92, with a mean correlation of R = 0.85.
-This correlation of anomalies is exploited to estimate temperature anomalies above Lauder based on temperature profiles from radiosondes launched at Invercargill.
+Although the absolute temperature values at Lauder (inland) and Invercargill (coastal) differ, the temperature anomalies with respect to their respective diurnal cycles are correlated.
+For a maximum time difference of 1.5 h between the Lauder and Invercargill radiosonde launch, the correlation of the anomalies is between R=0.69 and R=0.92 depending on the pressure level, with a mean correlation of R=0.85.
+This correlation of anomalies is exploited to estimate temperature